By: Jay M

 To make coding easier, Angular 6 supports TypeScript 2.7 and all its subsequent versions, with features like conditional type declarations, strict class initialization, and default declarations.

 That’s all about Angular 6!
 For information and guidance on upgrading your application to Angular 6, you may visit Angular Update Guide.
-In case you have any query regarding Angular website and application development, feel free to contact us.
+Feel free to contact us if you have any query regarding Angular website and application development.